cunhasbia/single-page-application/README.md

   <img alt="SinglePageApp" title="SinglePageApp" src="./img/template2.png" width="370px">
 </p>

-✔️ a simple SPA that verifies a login and shows the content page through javascript and DOM manipulation.
+✔️ a simple SPA that validates a login and shows the content page through javascript and DOM manipulation.
 <hr>

 To log in, please use: